(803) 832-4910

 a refinished hallway floorKeep Your Floors Clean

-When dust and bacteria settle on your floor they can increase the likelihood of scratching and wear them down quicker.
-Sweeping your floors at least every other day is an easy tactic to keep your floors clean and make sure dust doesn’t stick.
+The chances of scratches and damage increase when dust and bacteria collect on your floors.
+To counteract this settling, sweep your floors at least every other day.
 If using a vacuum on your hardwood floors, be sure to choose a vacuum with hard floor settings and a soft brush.
 Vacuuming and mopping should be done about once a week to keep the dust and dirt at bay.

 Prevent Damage to Your Floors